 Working with the BGRU, we have conducted research into:

-Recently, the research team has carried out tests of hormonal and non-hormonal therapies for the control of hot flushes, night sweats and sleep disturbance.
+The research team has carried out tests of hormonal and non-hormonal therapies for the control of hot flushes, night sweats and sleep disturbance.
 We have also been engaged in a long-term study into the control of hot flushes to enhance quality of life following breast cancer treatment.

 We have conducted studies into the efficacy and tolerability of new contraceptive devices and techniques, and trialled a new oral contraceptive pill.
 One of the contraceptive devices we developed and tested on 86 women over five years has been given FDA approval in the US.